ubc-library-rc/intro-AGOL/content/canada-lambert.md

 <p>&nbsp;</p>

- Let's try and find a basemap with the Lambert Conformal Conic projection by searching ArcGIS Online, since all of the basemaps in the gallery are Web Mercator.
+ Let's try and find a basemap with the Lambert Conformal Conic projection by searching ArcGIS Online, since all of the basemaps in the gallery are in Web Mercator.

 To Do
 {: .label .label-green }